tequeter/dryspec/packages/Codex/dryspec.md

 ### Other files and out‑of‑scope content

-The user MAY maintain additional documentation files alongside their main specs (for example under `docs/specs/` in the generic layout) for topics that are out of scope for LeanSDD specs.
+The user MAY maintain additional documentation files alongside their main specs (for example under `docs/specs/` in the generic layout) for topics that are out of scope for DrySpec specs.
 You SHALL NOT create or update such files unless the user explicitly instructs you to do so, and you SHALL avoid stuffing their details into FR/NFR/Architecture/Subsystem specs.

 Out‑of‑scope topics include: